Learning and Generalization in Overparameterized Normalizing Flows: Additional experiments

 \section{Additional experiments}

 \todo{outline of the section} In this section, we show experimental results for both CNF and UNF on different datasets.
 First, we describe experimental setup in Subsection \ref{subsec:experimental-setup}.
 Then, we discuss our main observations for constrained normalizing flow and unconstrained normalizing flow in Subsection \ref{subsec:CNF-experiments} and \ref{subsec:UNF-experiments}.
 In Subsection \ref{subsec:training-curves}, we plot training curves for both CNF and UNF for different learning rates and datasets.
+Codes for the experiments are available at \url{https://github.com/kulinshah98/overparam-NFs}.